 - The Thief and the Cobbler (1993, 1995)

 - Circus Drawings (1965-2010): A short film that Williams based on a series of drawings he made, twelve years after he drew them at a circus in 1953.

-- Artistic Title: Williams did these for several films, including A Funny Thing Happened on the Way to the Forum, The Charge of the Light Brigade (1968), Murder on the Orient Express (1974), and two The Pink Panther films, both of which are considered the best.
+- Artistic Title: Williams did these for several films, including A Funny Thing Happened on the Way to the Forum, The Charge of the Light Brigade (1968) and Murder on the Orient Express (1974).
+He also did two for The Pink Panther films, both of which are considered the best.
 Even his own film, Raggedy Ann & Andy: A Musical Adventure, had these, which he animated himself.

 - Deranged Animation: Some... nah, ALL of his work is pretty surreal in one way or another.